Parish Communion movement: History

-Early instances of weekly parish communion include W.H.
-Frere's services at St Faith's, Stepney in the tenth decade of the 19th century and Henry de Candole's services at St Johns, Newcastle in the late 1920s.
-The movement grew from the Liturgical movement and originated in Anglo-Catholic circles.
+Early instances of weekly parish communion include W. H. Frere's services at St Faith's Stepney in the 1890s and Henry de Candole's services at St John's Newcastle in the late 1920s.
+The movement grew from the Liturgical Movement and originated in Anglo-Catholic circles.

-Early advocates of parish communion included Cosmo Lang when Bishop of Stepney in the 1900s (decade) and by William Temple when Archbishop of York in the 1930s.
-However the movement could not be regarded as a movement until the collection of essays entitled "The Parish Communion" was published in 1937.
+Early advocates of parish communion included Cosmo Lang when Bishop of Stepney in the 1900s and by William Temple when Archbishop of York in the 1930s.
+However the movement could not be regarded as a movement until the collection of essays entitled The Parish Communion was published in 1937.

-Even though the movement is held to have originated between the wars, it only lost its Anglo-catholic connotations and started to gain popular momentum in the 1960s.
+Even though the movement is held to have originated between the wars, it only lost its Anglo-Catholic connotations and started to gain popular momentum in the 1960s.
 The key proponent of parish communion was the "Parish and People movement", a group formed in 1949 to promote services of parish communion.
-It was key to the extent that the terms "the Parish and People movement" and "the Parish Communion movement" are used synonymously.
-The Parish and People movement has sometimes been conceived of as being representative of central Churchmen in that it was not low Church in its views but not strictly speaking Anglo-Catholic either.
+It was key to the extent that the terms the "Parish and People movement" and the "Parish Communion movement" are used synonymously.
+The Parish and People movement has sometimes been conceived of as being representative of central churchmanship in that it was not low church in its views but not strictly speaking Anglo-Catholic either.

-The movement could be regarded as having achieved its aims given that the National Evangelical Anglican Congress in the Keele statement of 1967, acknowledging that the Church is moving in a new direction as a result of Anglo-Catholicism, the Liturgical Movement and the Parish Communion movement, stated its members planned to make a weekly celebration of communion the main corporate act of worship in their parishes.
+The movement could be regarded as having achieved its aims given that the National Evangelical Anglican Congress in the Keele statement of 1967, acknowledging that the church is moving in a new direction as a result of Anglo-Catholicism, the Liturgical Movement and the Parish Communion movement, stated its members planned to make a weekly celebration of Communion the main corporate act of worship in their parishes.